How to Convert a Provisional Patent to a Non-Provisional Application

 Conduct a Prior Art Search

-Before submitting your application, conduct a prior art search to identify any existing patents or publications related to your invention.
-This search will help you:
+Before submitting your application, it is often helpful to conduct a prior art search to identify patents, published applications, and other public disclosures related to your invention.

-- Write stronger claims that avoid overlaps with existing patents.
+- draft stronger claims that avoid unnecessary overlap

 Pay the Required Filing Fees